javateer/tess4j/README.md

 I hope this is reference code you've been looking for.
 I sure wish someone came along before me and volunteered this for us all!
 I hardly explored the Tess4J API.
 Therefore, I invite you to help grow this codebase with more test-proven examples and explanatory comments, so show me your pull requests.

+## Prerequisites
+This software still depends on Tesseract being installed.
+For example, on a Mac:

+	brew install tesseract
+## Troubleshooting
+This software was pulled down from GitHub on a Mac that already had installed:
+*   Tesseract 3.04.01_2
+*   Leptonica 1.73

+But the build was failing with the message:

+> Unable to load library 'tesseract': Native library (darwin/libtesseract.dylib) not found in resource path

+After upgrading Tesseract to a more recent release (which also upgraded a more recent Leptonica):

+	brew upgrade tesseract

+The following revisions are installed on the machine:

+	brew list tesseract leptonica
+*   Tesseract 3.05.01
+*   Leptonica 1.74.04_1

+Now, this Tess4J Example codebase successfully builds with its tests passing.